LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/Amanda.md

 > Don't you **ever** take a swing at her ever again.
 >
-> – *Nathaniel do Baltrin regarding Amanda*
+> – *Nathaniel to Baltrin regarding Amanda*

 Not much is known about the nature of Amanda's relationship with [Nathaniel](Nathaniel.md).
 Despite them living in vastly different districts of [Dimok](#!Pages/Journal/Locations/Dimok.md) and representing different teams on the [28th Grand Tournament](#!Pages/Journal/Events/The Grand Tournament.md#28th_Grand_Tournament), their bond is evidently very strong and both lovers have had massive influence on the other.
 It is due to having become Nathaniel's only sparring partner in 1295, during the day of the [ISF World Championship](#!Pages/Journal/Organizations/Iartar Swordsfighting Federation.md) tournament, that she became fascinated with fencing and dedicated her efforts to becoming the best at it.
 Meanwhile, Nathaniel's entire wardrobe is composed of apparel handmade by Amanda, and he does tend to swear in Common relatively often for a half-elf.

 The typical male and female roles seem to be reversed in their relationship, with Amanda being an aggressive, brash, strong, no-nonsense fighter, and Nathaniel being a more amiable, soft-spoken and reasonable scientist, serving as the voice of reason and having mostly foregone fencing years ago, on top of his rather feminine appearance.

 While Nathaniel is clearly confident in Amanda's toughness and combat prowess, he's very protective of her and doesn't like seeing her in any form of danger.
 He usually lays low in his efforts to protect her, doing so rather quietly.
 It wasn't until Amanda left the building, that he sternly and threateningly told [Baltrin](Baltrin.md) to never swing at her, even dropping his usual soft-spoken, somewhat apprehensive and panicky attitude.
 Moreover, Nathaniel has been evidently attempting to keep Amanda away from [The Masked Man](The Masked Man.md), whom he sees as very dangerous, especially to her.
+Amanda is aware of The Masked Man's corruption, but due to [Iodine 53](#!Pages/Journal/Items/Iodine 53.md) having already compromised her free will, she cannot act on that knowledge, only being able to helplessly shed tears.

+Nathaniel prioritizes Amanda over everyone else, having referred to her as the only person he's got.

 ### With Brittany